Q: How Soon Should I book my Event?

 Q: If I turn in my assets two weeks after my event, why can't you start working on my video?

 A: I average about Two Major Events and average two or three smaller events per month.
-It is not fair to my other clients if they turn in their assets on time, to delay their delivery, for a client who turns in assets over 30 days after their event.
+It is not fair to my other clients if they turn in their assets on time, to delay their delivery, for a client who turns in assets (Photos, Music, etc…) in late.

 Q: Why does the Narrative cost more than the Documentary?